dcarrero/password.es-chrome/README.md

 The extension can be installed from https://chrome.google.com/webstore/detail/passwds-ninja/pjeobohajbopobondedhdnljhmoifncf

 This extension also has a sibling website, found at https://password.es/chrome, whose source can be found at https://github.com/allixsenos/passwds-ninja-web

+Based in the original passwds.ninja for web and chrome.